-Collect from the healthiest fruits on the healthiest plants that have the characteristics you want.
-Examples: lettuce that bolts last, tomatoes that taste the best, beans that are the most productive.
+Collect seeds from the healthiest fruits on the healthiest plants that have the characteristics you want.
+For example, you might choose the flowers that last the longest, tomatoes that taste the best, or beans that are the most productive.

 Separate seeds from the plant

-There is a dry method and a wet and/or fermentation method to separate and clean the seeds.
+There is a dry method and a wet method to separate and clean the seeds.

-Thresh the seeds to break them out of their hulls or pods and winnow to separate them from any chaff.
+Threshing: Gather the seed pods and thresh the seeds to break them out of their hulls.
 Some methods for threshing:

 - Pick out the seeds, if they are large and easy to separate.

-- Put the seeds in a sack and beat or flail them to break them out of their hulls.
+- Put the seed pods in a sack and beat them or walk on them to break them out of their hulls.

-To winnow the seeds: carefully toss the seeds in the air in the presence of a light breeze, your own breath, a fan, or a hair dryer on its "cool" setting to blow the lighter plant debris away from the heavier seeds.
+Winnowing: Separating the seeds from the chaff (debris) is called winnowing.
+How you winnow will depend on how heavy or light the seeds are.
+Some methods for winnowing: carefully toss the seeds in the air in the presence of a light breeze, a fan, a hair dryer on “cool” setting, or even just your own breath.
+The goal is to blow the lighter plant debris away from the heavier seeds.